 Johnny Carino’s version of Italian Nachos uses fried wonton wrappers for the chips.
 My dad prefers to fry corn tortilla shells instead, and I agree with him.
 While the fried wonton wrapper chips are delicious and crispy, they are more fragile and do not hold the nacho toppings as well as tortilla chips.
 However, if you prefer a “lighter” chip, you may want to try using wonton wrappers instead of tortillas.
 The frying method is identical for both.
 At Walmart (since that’s the most universal store), you can find wonton wrappers in the refrigerated section next to the salad dressings.

 If you are in a pinch, you can also buy tortilla chips.
-Our favorite brand of tortilla chip is On the Border brand (which can also be found at Walmart), and I would recommend the Cafe Style over the Cantina Thins for this recipe.
+Our favorite brand of tortilla chip is On the Border brand (which can also be found at Walmart).
+I recommend the Cafe Style over the Cantina Thins for this recipe.

 Using store bought tortilla chips or pork rinds will speed up cooking time, but the flavor and crunch will not be nearly as good as making them yourself.

 I make my own Alfredo sauce, and I rarely buy it from the store.
 The few store-bought sauces I’ve tried, I haven’t liked.
 Plus, it’s so easy and fast to make your own.
-Stay tuned, in the future, for my tried and true family recipe for Alfredo sauce.
+For my tried and true family recipe for Alfredo sauce, <– click here.
 If you don’t have your own version of Alfredo sauce that you love, go ahead and buy a jar of Alfredo sauce from the store.

 Jalapenos and Banana Peppers

-This recipe also calls for mild Banana Peppers.
+This copycat Johnny Carino’s Italian Nachos recipe also calls for mild Banana Peppers.
 For a long time, I was scared to eat banana peppers because I thought the yellow color meant they were going to be intensely spicy.
 However, they are the complete opposite.
 They are actually mild and somewhat sweet.
-Jarred banana peppers are pickled, and they provide an acidic component to the nachos which helps cut through the richness of the Alfredo sauce and meat.
+Jarred banana peppers are pickled.
+Consequently, they provide an acidic component to the nachos which helps cut through the richness of the Alfredo sauce and meat.

 Notes about the Other Toppings